Elshirak/bash_template/README.md

 <hr>

-The usage function is like minimal documentation for developers and man on my script for users
+The *usage* function is like minimal documentation for developers and man on my script for users

-Cleanup function is triggered by trap(in case of normal completion, or due to an error or an external signal) command and used for cleaning the temporary files script has created.
+The *cleanup* function is triggered by trap(in case of normal completion, or due to an error or an external signal) command and used for cleaning the temporary files script has created.